FORCED RHUBARB & CAMELINA SEED TARTLETS

 2 heaped tbsp single origin runny English honey

-Place the oat and spelt flour, and camelina seeds into a bowl.
-Toss the block of butter in the flour mix before grating it on the coarse setting into the flour.
-Then rub briefly with your fingertips until it resembles bread crumbs.
+For the pastry, place the oat flour, spelt flour and camelina seeds into a bowl.
+Toss the block of butter in the flour mix before coarsely grating it into the flour.
+Then use your fingertips to rub the butter into the flour until it resembles breadcrumbs.
+Using a fork, stir in just enough beaten egg until the pastry starts to come together, then bring together with your hands.
+Reserve any leftover beaten egg.

-Meanwhile whip the double cream to stiff peaks and stir through the yoghurt and sugar.
-Set aside.
+To make the filling, whip the double cream to stiff peaks and gently stir through the yogurt and icing sugar.